By Evan Christensen · Owner, The Barn Door Hardware Store

 Height

 Door height should be opening height plus 1".
-The extra inch provides coverage at the top while maintaining the required 1/2 to 1" floor clearance at the bottom for the door to slide without dragging.
+The extra inch provides coverage at the top while maintaining the 3/8" floor clearance at the bottom so the door slides without dragging.

 | Opening height | Door height |